ITV/scala-pact/README.md

 #### Command Line Options
 You can also run the verifier using a combination of the following command line options.
 Below are the defaults:

-`sbt "pact-verify --host localhost --port 1234 --source pacts"`
+`sbt "pact-verify --host localhost --protocol http --port 1234 --source pacts"`

 *Note that files in the source folder are recursively loaded.
 Specifying a local source folder takes precedence over loading remote files from Pact Broker (see below)*